gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 The general idea is this: For each property that an entity can have, we'll make a table associating an entity's id (just a number) with the property value.
 Each entity's data will be "spread out" over a number of tables corresponding to all the properties which the entity has.
 This is based on the idea of "components" from [Entity Component Systems](https://en.wikipedia.org/wiki/Entity_component_system).
-From now on in this and further parts, the term "component" will refer to a property of a game entity.
+From now on the term "component" will refer to a property of a game entity.

 Add a dependency to help represent game state as a collection of component tables:
 {% pygments toml %}